 Contextual and predictive technologies, if done right, will streamline and improve the process of interacting with a phone, watch, headset, television and cars.
 Smarter software inside a car could help keep our focus on the road.

-IF ONLY APPLE HAD SOME KIND OF PLATFORM FOR CARS.
+IF ONLY APPLE HAD SOME KIND OF

 With Google Now, Android-powered watches have the potential to determine where you are, and to a certain extent, what you’re doing.